Table of Contents

 Atoms are neutral-charged particles which means that they possess the same number of electrons and protons.
 If an atom releases an electron as part of a reaction and incorporates other electrons, then it is called a charged atom, which is known as an ion.
 Positive ions, where fewer electrons than protons are present, are referred to as cations.
 Negative ions, which are ions with an excess of electrons, are known as anions.

 Ions of the main elements follow the octet rule to attain noble gas configuration.

 The Periodic System of Elements (PSE)

-The PSE is developed and structured based on the atomic structure.
-It reflects the coherence between structure and properties of the elements and other information, such as electronegativity, are indicated.
+The periodic table of elements is based on the atomic structure.
+It reflects the order between structure and properties of the elements; other information, such as electronegativity, also is indicated.

-The elements are arranged in order of the increasing atomic number (= ordinal number) which also represents the number of protons.
+The elements are arranged in order of increasing atomic number (thus, ordinal number), which also represents the number of protons.

-They are divided into groups and not randomly strung together.
+The elements are divided into groups and are not randomly categorized.
 Elements of the same group possess the same number of valence electrons (outer electrons, which may be involved in atomic bonds).
 The groups are differentiated into primary and secondary groups.
-The s- and p-orbitals play the only important role in the main group elements, since the d- and f-orbitals are less used for bond formation as they have more complicated reaction chemistry.
+The s and p orbitals play an important role in the main group of elements.
+The d and f orbitals are less used for bond formation, and they are involved in more complicated reactions.

 The simplest orbital is the s-orbital (I=0) which is a sphere:

 p-Orbitals (I=1) are more complex than s and come in three different types: